wp-plugins/activitystream-extension/readme.txt

 An extensions which adds the ActivityStream ([activitystrea.ms](http://www.activitystrea.ms)) syntax to your Atom-Feed

-You can find a demo file here: [notizBlog.org/apml/](http://notizblog.org/apml/).

 == Installation ==

 * Upload the whole folder to your `wp-content/plugins` folder